Preferential attachment with location-based choice: Degree distribution in the noncondensation phase: Noncondensation phase degree distribution

 \subsection{Bounds on the empirical degree distribution}

 The aim of this section is to find bounds for the proportion of the vertices of degree at least $k$ located inside $[x_1,x_2]\subset (0,1)$.
-To this end, define $P^{(n)}_{x_1,x_2}(k)$ the proportion of vertices in $G_n$ which have degree at most $k$ and are located inside the interval $[x_1,x_2]$, that is
+To this end, we define $P^{(n)}_{x_1,x_2}(k)$ as the proportion of vertices in $G_n$ that have degree at most $k$ and are located inside the interval $[x_1,x_2]$, that is

-To get bounds on $P^{(n)}_{x_1,x_2}(k)$, we must define the event that the new vertex $v_{n+1}$, arriving at time $n+1$, connects to a vertex of degree $k$ in $G_n$ which is located inside $[x_1,x_2]$.
+To get bounds on $P^{(n)}_{x_1,x_2}(k)$, we define the event that the new vertex $v_{n+1}$, arriving at time $n+1$, connects to a vertex of degree $k$ in $G_n$ which is located inside $[x_1,x_2]$.
 We denote this event by $E_{n+1}$.
 We cannot give a precise description of the probability of $E_{n+1}$, however we can bound it from above and below in a natural way.
 The estimations are made in the part in which one of the $r$ candidates of the sample is chosen for connection.
-Given $G_n$ and the vertex that has been chosen for connection, the probability that this vertex is of degree $k$ and is located inside $[x_1,x_2]$ is given by

-Next, conditioning on the event that at least one vertex of the sample has location inside $[x_1,x_2]$, an upper bound for the probability of choosing the right vertex for connection, defined below as $f_1(\Psi(x_1),\Psi(x_2))$, is given by the probability that the chosen vertex belongs to the correct location without caring about the precise ordering of the sample inside that interval.
+First, we consider the function